broadinstitute/cromwell-task-monitor-bq/deploy/tutorial.md

-  **Please Note:** if you _don't_ want to set up Cromwell Metadata monitoring in BigQuery, then keep this value at the default `NA`.
+  **Please Note:** if you _don't_ want to set up Cromwell Metadata monitoring in BigQuery, then keep this value at the default `N/A`.

 The following values are **only** needed if you provided a non-default `CROMWELL_BASEURL` above: